affinitydb/doc/pathSQL reference.md

 64-bit signed number
 range is [9223372036854775807,-9223372036854775808]
 [type-suffix](#typesuffix): none

-#### DECIMAL
-Not implemented yet.
-It is used to be store arbitary percision and scale of numberic data.

 #### FLOAT
 a numeric representation of a real number, following the common IEEE 754 standard; may lose precision in various circumstances